-Virginia M. (Ginni) Rometty is Executive Chairman of IBM.
-She was previously Chairman, President and Chief Executive Officer.
+Virginia M. (Ginni) Rometty is the former Chairman, President and Chief Executive Officer of IBM.

-Ginni became Chairman, President and Chief Executive Officer of IBM in 2012.
+Ginni became Chairman, President and Chief Executive Officer of IBM in 2012 and retired form the company as Executive Chairman on December 31, 2020.
 During her tenure she made bold changes to reposition IBM for the future, investing in high value segments of the IT market and optimizing the company’s portfolio.
 Under Ginni’s leadership, IBM built out key capabilities in hybrid cloud, security, quantum computing, industry expertise, and data and AI, both organically and through acquisition.
-IBM acquired 64 companies during Ginni’s tenure as CEO, including Red Hat, the largest acquisition in the company’s history.
+IBM acquired 65 companies during Ginni’s tenure as CEO, including Red Hat, the largest acquisition in the company’s history.
 She reinvented more than 50 percent of IBM’s portfolio, built a $21 billion hybrid cloud business and established IBM’s leadership in AI, quantum computing and blockchain, while divesting nearly $10 billion in annual revenue to focus the portfolio on IBM’s high-value, integrated offerings.

 IBM also achieved record results in diversity and inclusion under Ginni’s leadership.
 This included extending parental leave and making it easier for women to return to the workforce through a ‘returnships’ program with hands-on work experience in emerging technologies.
 This pioneering work was recognized in 2018 by the prestigious Catalyst Award for advancing diversity and women’s initiatives.
 IBM is the only tech company to have earned this recognition in the past 20 years and the only company ever to be honored four times.